rankutah/blog/sites/rank-utah/posts/on-page-seo-strategy-utah.md

 ## Additional Information

-If you would like to have help optimizing on-page seo strategy for your Utah business you can find my [contact information here.](https://rankutah.com/#contact)
+If you would like to have help optimizing on-page seo strategy for your Utah County business you can find my [contact information here.](https://rankutah.com/#contact)

 If you are doing it all yourself you might also enjoy Google's [SEO Starter Guide](https://developers.google.com/search/docs/fundamentals/seo-starter-guide).